Developmentally Based Growth

-Every child has the capacity to grow and progress forward in every area of growth - emotional, social, cognitive, and academic.
-The key to building this growth is to meet each child at his or her current point in development and provide the appropriate support from that point forward.
-Rainbow Connections supports children with challenges using approaches that follow the path of typical development, focusing on those particular steps that the child has missed.
+Every child has the capacity to grow and progress forward - emotionally, socially, cognitively, and academically.
+The key is to start at the current point in development and provide the appropriate support to move forward.
+I use a customized approach that follows the path of typical development, focusing on those particular steps that have been missed.

 Reflex Integration